asfarley/gitingest/README.md

 # GitIngest.rb

+This script is used to commit a batch of project 7z or tgz archives to a Git repository.
+The script first sorts the archive files by date (based on the archive filename, not the archive last-update or created-at timestamps) and then sequentially commits each revision.

 Dependencies:
  * Ruby (tested using ruby 2.6.6p146 [x64-mingw32])
  * Git (tested using git version 2.37.0.windows.1)
  * 7z (tested using 7-Zip 22.0)
  * tar

-This script is used to commit a batch of project 7z or tgz archives to a Git repository.
-The script first sorts the archive files by date (based on the archive filename, not the archive last-update or created-at timestamps) and then sequentially commits each revision.
+## How to use

 The script takes two inputs: zipfiles.txt (a text file where each line contains a path to a zipped source folder) and output (the folder containing the .git repository where the zipped source files are unzipped and committed).

+It is recommended to manually compare the repository commit-history against the archives being checked in; this script assumes that any archives in zipfiles have *not* already been checked in.
+Thus, running the script twice with the same set of archives will result in each archive being committed twice.
+This script is *not* idempotent.

+This script leaves the working directory in a dirty state (by deleting all non-hidden files).
+Expect to have to 'reset all changes' using Git after executing this script.

 Each line of zipfiles.txt should contain a path to a 7z project archive, e.g.: